fabien-todescato/zcube/README.md

 zcube - Counting trees for fun and profit
 =========================================

 _zcube_ is about counting trees, and aggregating the counts over the _subtrees_ of these trees.
+The intent is to provide an analutical tool to compute aggregate sums over multiple hierrachical dimensions.

+The bulk of the library is written in Java, around immutable data structures.
+A thin Clojure layer provides for the public API of the library.

+The rather simple API provides two styles of computing aggregate counts of subtrees :

+* An _accumulative style_ whereby, given a tree and a coefficient, occurrences of its subtrees are accumulated into an immutable _ZNumber_.
+* A _commutative associative_ style whereby a tree and a coefficient yield a _ZNumber_, and _ZNumber_ may be added.

+See [Add ALL the Things: Abstract Algebra Meets Analytics](http://www.infoq.com/presentations/abstract-algebra-analytics) for a good introduction to the power of associativity and commutativity.

-# Introduction
+# Example 1

-## About counting subtrees

 As an example, consider the following pair of trees, and their respective decompositions into subtrees :